ringhilterra/analytics_cup_research/README.md

 ### Introduction

-On average, players spend 98% of a match without the ball, yet football analytics overwhelmingly focuses on the 2% with it—xG, xA, pass completion.
-Off-ball movement remains largely unquantified.
-When a ball carrier is pressured, how actively do teammates move to provide passing options?
+On average, players spend 98% of a match without the ball, yet football analytics overwhelmingly focuses on the 2% with it.
+With the latest advancements in computer vision, a golden opportunity to derive metrics and insights from off-ball movement is now possible.

+**Core Question:** When a ball carrier is pressured, how actively do teammates move to provide passing options?

 This research introduces the **Active Support Index (ASI)**, a metric framework leveraging SkillCorner tracking and dynamic event data to measure teammate support during pressure moments, validated against season-level physical output.
+Applications include identifying players who consistently provide active support, diagnosing static tendencies for coaching intervention, and comparing team tactical styles.

 ### Methods